Carpk/ShawnKlein/_posts/2016-07-06-solid-principles.md

 > Depend on abstractions, not on concretions.

 This principle suggests we abstract out any concrete implementations.
 We do not want our classes to have any hard coded dependencies, instead, they should be passed in when instantiating or set with a method.
-This allows us to use duck typing when implementing out classes.
+This allows us to use duck typing when implementing our classes.

 ````ruby
 class MixBatter